NethServer/docs/developer-manual/en/web_proxy.rst

 SSL bump
 --------

-If the proxy us enabled in transparent SSL mode, also all traffic destined to port 443 is redirected to Squid (port 3130).
+If the proxy is enabled in transparent SSL mode, also all traffic destined to port 443 is redirected to Squid (port 3130).

 Following sites are always excluded from SSL bump: